Christian Thanksgiving Practices for Students: Building Gratitude, Joy, and Faith

 1. How can gratitude help my child with school stress?

-Research shows that gratitude lowers anxiety and improves emotional regulation.
+Gratitude lowers anxiety and improves emotional regulation.
 When students practice thankfulness, they approach schoolwork with a calmer, clearer mindset.

 2. What are simple ways to teach my child gratitude?